Joan Saura

-Joan Saura i Laporta is a Green ICV Spanish politician in Catalonia.
+Joan Saura i Laporta is a Spanish former politician in Catalonia for Initiative for Catalonia Greens (ICV).
 He was born in Barcelona, Catalonia, in 1950.
 He studied at the Escola d'Enginyeria Tècnica (Technical Engineering School), where he specialized in Industrial Chemistry.
 In the beginning, he was devoted to the trade union and the neighbourhood: he enrolled into the Workers' Commissions (CCOO) in 1973, while he was working for the electrics company FECSA, and cofounded the La Florida Neighbourhood Association, in L'Hospitalet de Llobregat, 1974.

 Municipal policy

 He became town councillor in L'Hospitalet de Llobregat for the Unified Socialist Party of Catalonia (PSUC) in the first democratic local elections in 1979, where he participated in the formation of the government, and remained a councillor until 1991.

 He also chaired (from 1983 to 1987) the Public Transport commission in Barcelona.

 Parliament of Catalonia

 He was elected for the third and fourth Legislatures (1988 to 1995) as deputy for Barcelona in the Catalan Parliament for the Iniciativa per Catalunya Verds (ICV) party.
 He was the spokesperson of his party's group and became its president in 1993.

 In this Parliament he has held several positions, including membership in the Economy, Finances and Budget commission, in the Industry commission, Territorial Politics as well as various others.